 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-If you are using the patch, tell your doctor if you have high blood pressure or a history of heart or blood vessel problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have high blood pressure or a history of heart or blood vessel problems.

-- You should not use the medicine on open wounds, sores, scrapes, or irritated skin.
+- Do not use the medicine on open wounds, sores, scrapes, or irritated skin.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

 - Do not use this medicine to treat a skin problem your doctor has not examined.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.
 Your blood pressure will be measured while the patch is on your skin and after it has been removed.
 If you check your blood pressure at home and notice any changes, call your doctor right away.

 - You may need to use the medicine for 2 weeks or more before it relieves your pain.
 Keep using the medicine every day.
 If the medicine has not helped after a month, or if your pain becomes worse after a week, talk with your doctor.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.